Fiberoptic Evaluation of Swallowing

 - The SLP uses the video screen to see how well you are swallowing and if you are aspirating.
 Your SLP will look at a number of factors.
 These include how well secretions are swallowed, how well breathing and swallowing occur together, and how well the airway closes off.
 He or she will also be able to see if there are any abnormal structural problems.

-- You may also take small amounts of food or liquid.
+- You will likely also take small amounts of food or liquid.
 These will be dyed so they can be seen on the screen.

 - At the end of the procedure, the endoscope will be pulled out from your pharynx and nose.